harrisonlab/phytophthora_rubi/README.md

 ```

 ```
-discovar
+discovar:

 strain: SCRP249	species: P.rubi
-the total number of SigP gene is:	10696 the number of unique SigP gene is:	3748 the number of SigP-RxLR genes are:	379 the number of SigP-RxLR-EER genes are:	200
+the total number of SigP gene is:	10,696 the number of unique SigP gene is:	3,748 the number of SigP-RxLR genes are:	379 the number of SigP-RxLR-EER genes are:	200

 strain: SCRP324	species: P.rubi
-the total number of SigP gene is:	12476 the number of unique SigP gene is:	4434 the number of SigP-RxLR genes are:	377 the number of SigP-RxLR-EER genes are:	192
+the total number of SigP gene is:	12,476 the number of unique SigP gene is:	4,434 the number of SigP-RxLR genes are:	377 the number of SigP-RxLR-EER genes are:	192

 strain: SCRP333	species: P.rubi
-the total number of SigP gene is:	10397 the number of unique SigP gene is:	3714 the number of SigP-RxLR genes are:	354 the number of SigP-RxLR-EER genes are:	179
+the total number of SigP gene is:	10,397 the number of unique SigP gene is:	3,714 the number of SigP-RxLR genes are:	354 the number of SigP-RxLR-EER genes are:	179

-spades
+SPAdes:

 strain: SCRP249	species: P.rubi
-the total number of SigP gene is:	10174 the number of unique SigP gene is:	3546 the number of SigP-RxLR genes are:	346 the number of SigP-RxLR-EER genes are:	176
+the total number of SigP gene is:	10,174 the number of unique SigP gene is:	3,546 the number of SigP-RxLR genes are:	346 the number of SigP-RxLR-EER genes are:	176

 strain: SCRP324	species: P.rubi
-the total number of SigP gene is:	12309 the number of unique SigP gene is:	4347 the number of SigP-RxLR genes are:	378 the number of SigP-RxLR-EER genes are:	191
+the total number of SigP gene is:	12,309 the number of unique SigP gene is:	4,347 the number of SigP-RxLR genes are:	378 the number of SigP-RxLR-EER genes are:	191

 strain: SCRP333	species: P.rubi
-the total number of SigP gene is:	9722 the number of unique SigP gene is:	3451 the number of SigP-RxLR genes are:	341 the number of SigP-RxLR-EER genes are:	171
+the total number of SigP gene is:	9,722 the number of unique SigP gene is:	3,451 the number of SigP-RxLR genes are:	341 the number of SigP-RxLR-EER genes are:	171
 ```